Dustyroom/ai-toolbox-doc/index.md

     alt: "quotation"
     title: "<b>AI Toolbox has made it easy for me to get stuff done</b> in my project for an amateur game developer.<br>
             It's very easy to quickly prototype scripts and generate textures for walls or items needed in games.<br>
-            I use it to intergrade other templates and tools together in Unity.
+            I use it to integrate other templates and tools together in Unity.
 It's a great tool set at a affordable price!"
     excerpt: — @CyberDeliaStudios

 feature_testimonials_2: